 If you've ever compared bulking vs cutting, then you'll know that cutting is when you reduce your calorie intake to reduce your body fat and make your muscles visible.

 This can be difficult to do as exercise can damage muscle fibres, whilst maintaining a caloric deficit can impair your recovery.
 This is where creatine comes in, says Chapman, as it can help to maintain strength and muscle size.

 According to a study published in the Medicine and Science in Sports and Exercise journal, creatine can help improve muscular endurance, meaning someone who is cutting will be able to work out for longer and therefore provide better stimuli for muscle growth.

 However, it is important to remember that cutting too fast can stress the body, and cutting in general is usually something that is done by elite bodybuilders, who have worked themselves to a particular point.

 How much creatine is safe to take?

-Creatine is considered safe to use by the International Society of Sports Nutrition, and therefore is widely used by many strength and power athletes.
+Creatine is also considered safe by the International Society of Sports Nutrition and is widely used by many strength and power athletes.